samuelaguilera/sar-friendly-smtp/readme.txt

 = Developers =

-If you want to contribute to the development of this plugin fixing a bug or **suggesting** any improvement, there's a [Github repository available](https://github.com/samuelaguilera/sar-friendly-smtp)
+If you want to contribute to the development of this plugin fixing a bug or **suggesting** any improvement, feel free to submit a pull request to this repo.

 == Installation ==